the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - If possible, offer help with installation and testing of the tool
 - Remind everyone to arrange microphone or headsets
   - If possible, provide a grant to buy necessary equipment such as headphones, webcams, and/or high-speed internet
-- Share the participation guideline, code of conduct and contact information of people who can help with any issues regarding the meeting
+- Share the participation guidelines, code of conduct and contact information of people who can help with any issues regarding the meeting
-- Send a reminder with the links to the document and other important resources to all the participant a week and a day in advance
+- Send a reminder with the links to the document(s) and other important resources to all the participants a week and a day in advance
-- Create slides or presentation that might be needed from organiser's side (welcome, wrap up)
+- Create slides or presentations that might be needed from organisers side (welcome, wrap up)

 ### Organise a pre-event community call
 *Often referred by different names such as installation party, coffee-hours or set-up test fest*